doggydoggy0101/Mason_1000/README.md

 Question in Normal or Random order? (default: Normal) Please enter "N" or "R":

-Question is in English or Chinese order? (default: English) Please enter "E" or "C":
+Question is in English or Chinese? (default: English) Please enter "E" or "C":
 ```